 Not long after his first seizure, Jackson was rushed to hospital struggling to breathe.
 He had a cold and was going downhill fast.
 What should have been a hour-long drive, was done in 25 minutes as they sped down the highway.
 Pulling him out of the car, Jackson stopped breathing.
 The hospital became the family’s second home.

 By this time, Jackson added Autism, ADHD, Sensory Processing Disorder, global developmental delay, chronic asthma and scoliosis to his list of health issues.

-Jackson now has MRIs every three months to monitor the tumour growth.
-If the brain tumour grows or changes in any way, Jackson will require immediate chemotherapy.
+Jackson was now having MRIs every three months to monitor the tumour growth.
+If the brain tumour grows or changed in any way, he would require immediate chemotherapy.
 However, chemo has limited success in shrinking these types of tumours.
 If the specialists want to do a biopsy, major surgery is required.
 This involves a neurosurgeon making a cut through Jackson’s skull from one ear to the other.
 They would then have to lift his brain to get underneath to take a sample.
 As you would imagine, this surgery comes with significant risk, including complete blindness.

 Words cannot express how I feel.
 Our journey is far from over.
 In fact, we are just starting a new chapter of unknowns, the biggest unknown is I do not know how long I will have my two [Jackson and Shelby] babies for."